deniskyashif/blog/content/posts/2026-08-29-ddd-integration-events.md

 The outbox makes sure the call is never lost; the idempotency key makes sure it is never applied twice.
 This assumes, of course, that the payment provider supports idempotency keys of its own.

-### Out-of-order delivery
+### When the cancellation arrives first

 Messages can also arrive out of order.
 Fulfillment does not care whether unrelated orders arrive in sequence, but order matters for events about the same `orderId`.
 For example, `OrderCancelled` with `orderEventSequence: 5` might arrive before a delayed `OrderReadyForFulfillment` with `orderEventSequence: 4`.
-Processing the older event would prepare a cancelled order.
+Processing the older event sends a warehouse worker to pick and pack an order the customer cancelled minutes ago.

 Using `orderId` as the broker's partition or session key helps preserve per-order delivery order.
 The producer-assigned `orderEventSequence` provides a second safeguard: after recording sequence 5, Fulfillment can ignore sequence 4 as stale.
 Deduplication prevents one message from taking effect twice; sequence checks prevent older messages from undoing newer facts.